 Cool season grasses often turn brown during the ‘Summer Slump’.

 Cool season grasses turn green again (resuming growth), once temperatures cool and soil moisture is replenished.
 This usually occurs in September, when they also begin developing roots for the winter.
 In fact, cool season grasses will continue growing underground all the way through December until the soil freezes.

 Cool season grasses will continue growing until the soil freezes.

 WARM SEASON GRASSES

-The most common warm season grasses are zoysia and Bermuda grass.
-These species prefer drier soils and have a high tolerance for drought.
-As a result, they tend to handle heavy traffic better and can tolerate closer mowing.
+Warm season grasses, on the other hand, prefer drier soils and have a high tolerance for drought.
+The most common of these are zoysia and Bermuda grass.
+These varieties tend to handle heavy traffic better and can tolerate closer mowing.
 In fact, Bermuda grass’s high resiliency and ability to heal itself quickly make it one of the top choices for many sports complexes.